olly-evans/terminal-pathfinding/README.md

 - vertical scrolling for welcome screen and edge stuff vertical then done w welcome screen i think.
 - make headerrow just below printed bits not rows/3 doesnt make sense.

+- I want vertical scrolling to work but the welcomeRows function is a complete fucking mess and so are all of its constituent functions, work on the algorithms and have fun before coming back to fix that shit, and really think about the logic for vertical scrolling.

 - testing new branch.

 - print info with correct padding for terminal cols.